 Pursuant to the terms of Mr. Sugarman's employment agreement, for the most recent fiscal year ended December 31, 2005, Mr. Sugarman received a base salary of \$1.0 million and was also awarded a cash bonus of \$2.5 million.
 The Compensation Committee approved this bonus award for Mr. Sugarman based upon consideration of Mr. Sugarman's performance relative to goals established with respect to financial performance, shareholder return and areas such as succession planning, investor and employee relations and strategic objectives.
 This bonus award is in the midpoint of the potential bonus range set forth in Mr. Sugarman's employment agreement.
-In determining that Mr. Sugarman should receive a bonus that was less than the maximum amount, the Committee considered many factors, including the following:
+In determining that Mr. Sugarman should receive this bonus (which was less than the maximum amount prescribed under his employment agreement), the Committee considered many factors, including the following: